LacunaSoftware/docs/docs.en-us/articles/pki-express/config/log.md

 pkie config --set logDir=path
 ```

-The directory should be writeable by your user and also by the user used to run the web application (on Linux, this usually is the `www-data` user).
+The directory **must exist and be writeable** by your user and also by the user used to run the web application (on Linux, this usually is the `www-data` user).

 ## Minimum level